arcoyk/macaron/README.md

-# macaron 🎵🎵🎵🎵🎵🎵🎵🎵🎵🎵🎵🎵🎵🎵🎵🎵
+# Macaron 🎵🎵🎵🎵🎵🎵🎵🎵🎵🎵🎵🎵🎵🎵🎵🎵
-is a python script to play music through terminal for MacOS.
+is a python script to play musics in a local folder through terminal for MacOS.

 ```
+# Save Michael's songs in your favorite folder.
+# Rewrite 'root' (in play.py) to the folder.
 python play.py michael
-> Playing 'Michael Jackson Song.mp3'
-# will play the song if you have that song in local.
+# will play songs!
 ```

 # Usage